 One Christmas figure who has changed over the centuries is Father Christmas, who began as Saint Nicholas of Myra in the 4th century, famous for giving presents to the poor.
 During the Middle Ages the poor received their presents on 6 December, St Nicholas's feast day.
 With the abolition of saint days during the Reformation, it is possible that this tradition disappeared in this country.
 It was only in Victorian times that Father Christmas began delivering presents to children.
 He also goes by various other names, and it was in 1773 that he was first referred to as Santa Claus (from the Dutch 'Sinterklaas').

 Cover of John Taylor's pamphlet The Vindication of Christmas (1652).
 This pamphlet showed that many people ignored the 'banning' of Christmas, although many probably observed the day, like the diarist John Evelyn of Wotton who records for 25 December 1654, "Christmas Day, were no public offices in churches, but penalties to the observers: so I was constrained to celebrate it at home".
 On other occasions Evelyn celebrated at his friends' houses.
 However, in December 1657, he journeyed to London and was arrested at gunpoint and questioned as to why he was celebrating Christmas.
-The Diary of John Evelyn, ed.
-E S De Beer (Oxford University Press, 1959) pp.355, 385.
+The Diary of John Evelyn, edited by E S De Beer (Oxford University Press, 1959) pages 355, 385.

 In 1843 the first Christmas card was produced by Sir Henry Cole, although it cost one penny to send.
 In 1870, when the cost of postage dropped to half a penny, cards quickly became more popular.
-The card shown is dated 1878 and was sent to Caroline F Foljambe, who married Arthur Francis Gresham Leveson Gower of Titsey Place, Limpsfield.
-(SHC ref 498/2/1).
+The card shown is dated 1878 and was sent to Caroline F Foljambe, who married Arthur Francis Gresham Leveson Gower of Titsey Place, Limpsfield. (reference 498/2/1).